John Thomas Jones: Great Britain

 In the summer of 1839 Jones was requested by the master-general of the ordnance to revise and digest the projects of defence for British coasts and harbours, and in the spring of 1840 was a member of a commission upon the defences of the colonies.
 He next undertook at the request of government to lay down a general scheme of defence for Great Britain.
 In the beginning of October 1840 major-general John Thomas Jones was sent to Gibraltar to report on the defences of the fortress.
 Jones advised on improvements for Gibraltar's fortifications including Parson's Lodge Battery and Wellington Front.
 He remained there as major-general on the staff till June 1841, when he returned to England.
 His proposals for the improvement of the defences of Gibraltar were approved and gradually carried out.
 Jones advised on improvements such as those made to Parson's Lodge Battery where his advice caused eight guns to be installed in 1842.
 Jones also devised that new batteries should be sighted high above the Gibraltar Harbour that could take advantage of the increased height of the rock.
 One of these "retired batteries" was named Jones' Battery after him.

 He died, after a day's illness, on 25 Feb.
 1843, at his residence, Pittville, Cheltenham.

 Appreciation

 According to the Dictionary of National Biography, Jones may be ranked among the first military engineers of his day.
 He possessed talents of the highest order; great mathematical knowledge, coupled with sound judgment and deep reflection.
 He was present at six sieges, and at five of them acted as brigade-major, and his intimate knowledge of the details of these operations gives great value to his published works on them.
 His reputation as a military engineer was not confined to his own country.
-A statue by Mr. Behnes was erected to his memory in the south transept of St. Paul's Cathedral by the officers of the corps of royal engineers.
+A statue by Behnes was erected to his memory in the south transept of St. Paul's Cathedral by the officers of the corps of royal engineers.